Wilsonville, Nebraska

 Wilsonville is a village in Furnas County, Nebraska, United States.
-The population was 93 at the 2010 census.
+As of the 2020 census, the village had a population of 75.

 History

 Wilsonville was first settled in 1872 under the name “Wild Turkey”.
 A post office was established on April 18, 1873.
 On December 16, 1873, the name was officially changed from Wild Turkey to Wilsonville in honor of L.M. and Carlos Wilson, two brothers that were merchants and stockman.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.27 sqmi, all land.